 |Gender diversity in our senior leadership team|

-'Non-Executive Directors’ are Independent Directors of DXFM and does not include the CEO or Executive Director Finance & COO who are counted in the Senior Management team for the purposes of workforce reporting.
+‘Non-Executive Directors’ are Independent Directors of DXFM and does not include the CEO who is counted in the Senior Management team for the purposes of workforce reporting.

-All relevant headcount data is taken from each year’s headcount report as at 30 June 2016, produced by Dexus People & Culture.
-Headcount data for the purpose of these statistics is based on Full Time Equivalent (FTE) employees, representing the active Dexus workforce.
+All relevant headcount data is taken from each year’s headcount report as at 30 June 2017, produced by Dexus People & Culture.
+Headcount data for these statistics is based on Full Time Equivalent (FTE) employees, representing the active Dexus workforce.

 |Employee engagement rate|